detsutut/shinyDBNet/README.md

        shiny::runGitHub('shinyDBNet', 'detsutut')
       ```
   3) Clone the repository and run locally
-      - This approach is recommended for those who wants to modify/extend the app itself or just wants to have a look at the code that powers the app
+      - This approach is recommended for those who want to modify/extend the app itself or just want to have a look at the code that powers the app
-      - First, initialize the directory you want to use as the app container with `git init`
+      - First, initialize the directory you want to use as the app container with `git init` (make sure you have Git installed)
-      - Then, move into that folder and run the following command to clone the repository onto your local machine.
+      - Then, move into that directory and run the following command to clone the repository onto your local machine.
 This will get you a running copy of the most recent version of `shinyDBNet`.
         ```
          git clone https://github.com/detsutut/shinyDBNet.git
         ```
-      - App dependencies nust be installed as illustrated in 2
+      - App dependencies must be installed as illustrated in 2.
+So open R (or R Studio) and make sure the packages are installed as in 2 above, and upload them (using library for each package).
-      - Now you can run the app typing the following line:
+      - Now you can run the app by typing the following line (note that the path to the app will end with "shinyDBNet", which is the directory that was created in the folder in which you performed the `git clone` command above):
         ```
          shiny::runApp("your/path/to/the/app/directory")
         ```